grvermeulen/CCS-Demo/README.md

 - Create a PR to see if the workflow get executed correctly.
   - If you like to skip the above 2 steps you can create a PR for the `line-items-combined` branch.
-  - <u>Make sure to create a pull request to your fork, not the original repository. (change base repository)</u>
+  - <u>Make sure to create a pull request to your repository, not the original template repository. (change base repository)</u>

 - Inspect the steps within the workflow execution to see what happened.